RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-aware Similarity

 The higher the chi-square, the more statistically significant the observed event is.

-Let $\mathcal{V}(f_i)$ represent the set of unique feature values assumed by the feature $f_i$ in a graph $G$.
-Then the observed frequency for any $\nu \in \mathcal{V}(f_i)$ is simply the number of times $\nu$ is encountered in a graph.
+In our problem, an event corresponds to a relationship.
+A relationship is manifested in the form of feature values assumed by the two endpoints of an edge.
+Thus, we should compute the observed frequency of a relationship and compare it to its expected frequency as per the chi-square protocol.
+Towards that end, each edge $e=(u,v)$ gives rise to a \emph{relationship tuple} $\tau=(f_i(u),f_i(v))$ corresponding to feature $f_i$.
+Let $\mathcal{V}(f_i)$ represent the set of unique tuples assumed by feature $f_i$ across all edges in a graph $g$.
+Then, the \emph{observed frequency}, $O_{\tau}$, for any relationship tuple $\tau \in \mathcal{V}(f_i)$ is simply the number of times $\tau$ is encountered in $g$.